 How can Seattle use their roof the least?

-Second, while Seattle's fall and winters feature rain several days a week, the late spring and summer seasons are quite dry.
-The city averages only about an inch of rain in July and August, meaning most baseball games can go off without any worries from rain.
+Second, while Seattle's fall and winter feature rain several days a week, the late-spring and summer seasons are quite dry.
+The city averages only about an inch of rain in both July and August, meaning most baseball games can go off without any worries from rain.

-However, team officials will tell you the roof is important because many fans drive multiple hours to reach the stadium and having the confidence the game won't be rained out is important.
-So far, 2022 has proved it well as the roof has been already been used 16 times due to a very soggy spring -- but still far behind much of the other stadiums' use.
+However, team officials will tell you the roof is important because many fans drive multiple hours to reach the stadium, and having the confidence the game won't be rained out is essential.